 (iii) The Authority shall communicate the route control chart as approved by it within a period not exceeding 2(two) months from the date of submission of the route control chart by the Contractor.
 Such period of two months shall exclude any time that is taken by the Contractor in providing clarifications or modifications in response to any communication from the Authority.

-10.2.5 In the event of delay by the Contractor in submitting route control chart, as the case may be, within the period specified in Clause 10.2.4 for any reason other than Force Majeure or the delay attributable to the Authority, the Contractor shall pay Damages to the Authority in a sum equal to 0.001% (zero point zero zero one percent) of the Contract Price for each day of delay.
+10.2.5 In the event of delay by the Contractor in submitting the signalling interlocking plan or route control chart, as the case may be, within the period specified in Clause 10.2.4 for any reason other than Force Majeure or breach of this agreement by the Authority, the Contractor shall pay Damages to the Authority in a sum equal to 0.01% (zero point zero one percent) of the Contract Price for each day of delay.

-10.2.6 In the event of delay by the Authority in providing to the Contractor the approved route control chart, within the period specified in Clause 10.2.4 for any reason other than Force Majeure or breach of this Agreement by the Contractor, the Authority shall pay Damages to the Contractor in a sum equal to 0.001% (zero point zero zero one percent) of the Contract Price for each day of delay, and shall also grant Time Extension in accordance with the provisions of Clause 10.4.
+10.2.6 In the event of delay by the Authority in providing to the Contractor the approved signalling interlocking plan or route control chart as the case may be, within the period specified in Clause 10.2.4 for any reason other than Force Majeure or breach of this Agreement by the Contractor, the Authority shall pay Damages to the Contractor in a sum equal to 0.01% (zero point zero one percent) of the Contract Price for each day of delay, and shall also grant Time Extension in accordance with the provisions of Clause 10.4.

 10.2.7 In regard to Contractor’s obligations with respect to the design and Drawings of the Railway Project as set forth in Schedule-H, the following shall apply: